Phở Gà Recipe

 Small Bowls

-• Chopping board and knives: for processing the ingredients.
+• Chopping board and knives: For processing the ingredients.

-• Small bowls: for containing the condiments.
+• Small bowls: For containing the condiments.

-• Soup ladle: for handling the chicken and stirring the broth.
+• Soup ladle: For handling the chicken and stirring the broth.

-• Slotted spoon: for handling the chicken.
+• Slotted spoon: For handling the chicken.

-• Filter bag: for keeping the spices in place during the broth-making process.
+• Filter bag: For keeping the spices in place during the broth-making process.
 Rather than add spices directly to the broth, putting them in a filter bag allows the essence of the spice to seep into the broth without changing the color of the broth.

 Besides, you can remove the spices from the broth more easily if you put them in a filter bag.

-• Skillet: for roasting the spices that will be put into the filter bag.
+• Skillet: For roasting the spices that will be put into the filter bag.

 Gathering the necessary spices guarantees a large part of your cooking success.
 You can visit an Asian store/ gourmet store or go online to find all of them.